Islam Prophet Muhammad Biography

 Beginning of armed conflict

-Muhammad was optimistic that the Jewish people would acknowledge him as a Prophet, but his efforts were unsuccessful.
-The Jewish criticism of the Quran worsened Muhammad's views towards them, which led to the reorientation of the Muslim prayer direction.
+Muhammad hoped that the Jewish people would accept him as a Prophet for which he had no success.
+The Jewish criticism of the Quran made Muhammad’s perception of them worse, this is when the direction of the Muslim prayer was changed.

-Two months after Muhammad had tried to ambush the caravan, Abu Sufyan sent a messenger to Mecca for aid, but Muhammad ordered his troops to cover all the wells with sand and stones, reserving one for himself, and thus forcing the Meccans to fight for water.
+After two months that Muhammad had plotted to attack the caravan with the intention of causing it to reach Mecca in bad shape, Abu Sufyan sent a messenger to Mecca for help but Muhammad then ordered his troops to bury all the wells with sand and stones including the one reserved for him and thus forcing the Meccans into battle for water.

-Muhammad immediately worked to solidify his authority.
-He instructed his followers to kill Asma bint Marwan and Abu Afak, and employed poets like Hassan ibn Thabit to circulate his propaganda among the tribes.
+As soon as Muhammad came to power, he endeavored to strengthen his rule.
+He commanded his followers to assassinate Asma bint Marwan and Abu Afak and appointed poets, Hassan ibn Thabit to disseminate his orders amongst the tribes.

 Conflicts with Jewish tribes

-Muhammad planned to annihilate the surrendered tribe, but Abdullah ibn Ubayy stepped in and persuaded Muhammad to show leniency.
-Muhammad spared their lives, stipulating that they must depart Medina within three days and relinquish their property to the Muslims.
+One hadith is that Muhammad was going to kill the entire tribe, but Abdullah ibn Ubay entered the tent and told Muhammad to spare them.
+Muhammad saved their lives on condition that they leave Medina in three days and surrender their wealth to the Muslims.

-Muhammad moved on to another personal matter, and asked his followers who would kill Ka'b ibn Ashraf, who had hurt God and His apostle.
-Ibn Maslama offered his services, and Muhammad gathered accomplices, including Ka'b's foster brother, Abu Naila.
+Then Muhammad shifted to another personal issue, he asked the devilish followers who would kill Ka’b ibn Ashraf, a man who made fun of God and his errand boy.
+Ibn Maslama proposed himself for the job, and Muhammad assembled a group with Ka‘b’s foster brother, Abu Naila’.

 Meccan retaliation